sjentsch/lsjDocs/_pages/Prologue.rst

 A year has gone by since I wrote the last preface.
-The book has changed in a few important ways: Chapters 3 and 4 do a better job of documenting some of the time saving features of Rstudio, Chapters 12 and 13 now make use of new functions in the lsr package for running χ²-tests and t tests, and the discussion of correlations has been adapted to refer to the new functions in the lsr package.
+The book has changed in a few important ways: Chapters 3 and 4 do a better job of documenting some of the time saving features of RStudio, chapters 12 and 13 now make use of new functions in the lsr package for running χ²-tests and t tests, and the discussion of correlations has been adapted to refer to the new functions in the lsr package.
 The soft copy of 0.4 now has better internal